-The following is a summary of certain principal features of the Amended and Restated 2012 SOP.
-This summary is qualified in its entirety by reference to the complete text of the Amended and Restated 2012 SOP.
-Stockholders are urged to read the actual text of the Amended and Restated 2012 SOP in its entirety which is set forth as Exhibit A to this Proxy Statement.
+The following is a summary of certain principal features of the 2019 Stock Incentive Plan.
+This summary is qualified in its entirety by reference to the complete text of the 2019 Stock Incentive Plan.
+Stockholders are urged to read the actual text of the 2019 Stock Incentive Plan in its entirety which is set forth as Annex A to this Proxy Statement.

-Shares Available for Awards: Annual Per-Person Limitations
+Shares Available for Awards; Annual Per-Person Limitations

-Under the Amended and Restated 2012 SOP, the total number of shares of our common stock (the "Shares") reserved and available for delivery under the Amended and Restated 2012 SOP ("Awards") at any time during the term of the Amended and Restated 2012 SOP will be equal to 10,000,000.
+Under the 2019 Stock Incentive Plan, the total number of shares of our common stock (the "Shares") reserved and available for delivery under the plan at any time during the term of the plan will be equal to 15,000,000.

-If any Shares subject to an Award are forfeited, expire, or otherwise terminate without issuance of such Shares is settled for cash or otherwise does not result in the issuance of all or a portion of the Shares subject to such Award, the Shares to which those Awards were subject, will, to the extent of such forfeiture, expiration, termination, non-issuance, or cash settlement, again be available for delivery with respect to Awards under the Amended and Restated 2012 SOP.

-In the event that any option or other Award granted under the Amended and Restated 2012 SOP is exercised through the tendering of Shares (either actually or by attestation) or by the withholding of Shares by us are satisfied by the tendering of Shares (either actually or by attestation) or by the withholding of Shares by us, then only the number of Shares issued net of the Shares tendered or withheld will be counted for purposes of determining the maximum number of Shares available for grant under the Amended and Restated 2012 SOP.

-In the event that any withholding tax liabilities arising from an Award other than an option or a stock appreciation right are satisfied by the tendering of Shares (either actually or by attestation) or by the withholding of Shares by us, the Shares so tendered or withheld will again be available for Awards under the Amended and Restated 2012 SOP.
+If any Shares subject to an Award are forfeited, expire, or otherwise terminate without issuance of such Shares is settled for cash or otherwise does not result in the issuance of all or a portion of the Shares subject to such Award, the Shares to which those Awards were subject, will, to the extent of such forfeiture, expiration, termination, non-issuance, or cash settlement, again be available for delivery with respect to Awards under the 2019 Stock Incentive Plan.
+In the event that any option or other Award granted under the 2019 Stock Incentive Plan is exercised through the tendering of Shares (either actually or by attestation) or by the withholding of Shares by us are satisfied by the tendering of Shares (either actually or by attestation), then the total number of Shares covered by the Award, the shares so tendered or withheld will not again be available for awards under the 2019 Stock Incentive Plan.
+In the event that any withholding tax liabilities arising from an Award other than an option or a stock appreciation right are satisfied by the tendering of Shares (either actually or by attestation) or by the withholding of Shares by us, the Shares so tendered or withheld will not again be available for Awards under the 2019 Stock Incentive Plan.

-Substitute Awards will not reduce the Shares authorized for delivery under the Amended and Restated 2012 SOP or authorized for delivery to a participant in any period.
-Additionally, in the event that a company acquired by us or any subsidiary or with which we or any subsidiary combines has shares available under a pre-existing plan approved by its stockholders and not adopted in contemplation of such acquisition or combination, the shares available for delivery pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for Awards under the Amended and Restated 2012 SOP; provided, that Awards using such available shares will not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and will only be made to individuals who were not employees or directors of us or our subsidiaries prior to such acquisition or combination.
+Substitute Awards will not reduce the Shares authorized for delivery under the 2019 Stock Incentive Plan or authorized for delivery to a participant in any period.
+Additionally, in the event that a company acquired by us or any subsidiary or with which we or any subsidiary combines has shares available under a pre-existing plan approved by its stockholders and not adopted in contemplation of such acquisition or combination, the shares available for delivery pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to determine the consideration payable to the holders of common stock of the entities party to such acquisition or combination) may be used for Awards under the 2019 Stock Incentive Plan and will not reduce the Shares authorized for delivery under the 2019 Stock Incentive Plan; provided, that Awards using such available shares will not be made after the date awards or grants could have been made under the terms of the pre-existing plan, absent the acquisition or combination, and will only be made to individuals who were not employees or directors of us or our subsidiaries prior to such acquisition or combination.